-As you probably know, FIFA 21 will be out worldwide on October 9 for current-gen consoles and PC, and around two months later for next-gen consoles PlayStation 5 and Xbox Series X. However, the FUT community is already trying to guess the new player ratings, using platforms like us online betting codes to see who is right and who is wrong.
+As you probably know, FIFA 21 will be out worldwide on October 9 for current-gen consoles and PC, and around two months later for next-gen consoles PlayStation 5 and Xbox Series X. However, the FUT community is already trying to guess the new player ratings.
 Follow us to discover a few players who will see their rating go up or down this fall.

 Let us start from the very beginning.
 A player’s rating is represented by a number on his card, which varies from 1 to 99, whilst 1 corresponds to the worst situation possible and 99 the best.
 FIFA 21 players ratings are based on last 365 days of performances in league and cup play.
 The official announcement is expected to be made on mid-September but, based on the real-world performances on the past season, we will try to guess a few ones.
 Here we go!